Updated: Jan 27

 Avoid Caffeine and Alcohol near bedtime

-Exercise is so beneficial because it reduces stress and helps synchronize our circadian rhythms - which all lead to a better night’s sleep.
+Exercise is so beneficial to our rest and digest responses because it reduces stress and helps synchronize our circadian rhythms - which all lead to a better night’s sleep.
 For best results, try to exercise a few hours before bedtime to avoid a post-workout energy boost when you are trying to wind down.

 Aim for uninterrupted sleep